quangvdao/jolt/book/src/spec/subtables.md

 - Jolt internally represents subtables as a single vector of $M:=2^{2m}$ field elements.
 The indexing is done in the natural way, by interpreting the concatenation $z := x \| y$ as a $2m$-bit natural number.

+## TODOs

+Which subtables have methods specialized to a specific `M` parameter?
+Or can be rewritten to be more efficient / readable?

 ## Subtables List

 1. `AndSubtable`